Health and Social Care Directorates

 The Health and Social Care Directorates are a group of directorates of the Scottish Government.
 They are responsible for NHS Scotland, as well as policies on the development and implementation of health and social care.

 The Chief Executive of NHS Scotland and Director-General of the Scottish Government's Health and Social Care Directorates is Caroline Lamb.

 There is a direct relationship between Ministers and the Directorates, but this relationship is not consistent across the Government as there is often no direct read across to Ministerial portfolios from DGs.
 The activities of these Directorates are under the purview of the Cabinet Secretary for Health and Social Care.
-He is assisted in this work by the Minister for Mental Health, Wellbeing and Social Care and the Minister for Public Health, Women's Health and Sport.
+He is assisted in this work by the Minister for Mental Wellbeing and Social Care, the Minister for Public Health and Women's Health and the Minister for Drugs and Alcohol Policy.